SvenBecker/pgtaa/README.rst

 `Moscow Exchange <https://www.moex.com/en/>`_ and `Stooq <https://stooq.com/>`_
 as data resources.
 Only the (adjusted if available) closing prices will be tracked.

-..
-Notice: Unfortunately there are often changes in the APIs of those website so I can't guarantee that those sites are still being supported some time onwards.
+.. note:: Unfortunately there are often changes in the APIs of those website so I can't guarantee that those sites are still being supported some time onwards.
 At the time writing those supported websites are indeed working as intended.

+.. warning:: Currently TensorFlow only supports Python version <=3.6.

 * Free software: `MIT License <https://github.com/SvenBecker/pgtaa/blob/master/LICENSE>`_
 * Documentation: https://pgtaa.readthedocs.io.